Robert Strelley

 Frideswide Strelley was a daughter of John or Leonard Knight, of South Duffield in the parish of Hemingbrough, and his wife Isabella Langholme.
 Edward VI gave the couple property and a fee-farm rent income from the lands of Egglestone Abbey.

 Strelley came from an extended family, and was a son either of Sir Nicholas Strelley of Linby or Sir Nicholas Strelley of Strelley.
 His will mentions a brother, also called Robert Strelley, who was a goldsmith in London, and two more brothers, John Strelley of London and Robert Strelley of Tirlington, a sister Joan Porter, a nephew William Saville, and a niece Elizabeth Stubbs.
 His property passed initially to his wife, Frideswide Strelley, and then by entail to the various relations named in the will.

+Robert Strelley made his will in January 1554.
+Among the executors were Susan Clarencieux, who also a witness, and Richard Freeston, cofferer of the Queen's household.
+He died on 23 January 1554.